eaardal/toffee/README.md

 #### `dest`

 Path to the project directory where you want to use the DLL's from a link you've made, instead of the original NuGet reference.
-Typically a git root directory or the same directory your `.sln` lives.
+Typically the project's git root directory, or the same directory your `.sln` lives.

 **Example**